Development and Cancer

 - Selected citation: Choi, C. et al. 2-hydroxyglutarate detection by magnetic resonance spectroscopy in IDH-mutated patients with gliomas.
 Nat Med 18, 624-629 (2012).

 Molecularly targeted therapy for soft-tissue sarcoma.
-A $6.9 million grant from the Cancer Prevention and Research Institute in Texas is fueling a multi-investigator, multi-institution research project to conduct molecular genetics and functional genomics studies in soft-tissue and Ewing sarcoma.
+A $6.9 million grant from the Cancer Prevention and Research Institute of Texas is fueling a multi-investigator, multi-institution research project to conduct molecular genetics and functional genomics studies in soft-tissue and Ewing sarcoma.
 The project aims to uncover unknown drivers of soft-tissue sarcoma, with the goal of developing molecularly targeted therapies.
 The effort includes a biospecimen banking initiative encompassing patients at cancer centers across Texas, and builds upon UT Southwestern research developing unique, non-mammalian models of human cancer, including a Drosophila (fruit fly) model of rhabdomyosarcoma, and zebrafish models of malignant germ cell tumor and Ewing sarcoma.

 - Selected citation: Leacock, S.W. et al. A zebrafish transgenic model of Ewing's sarcoma reveals conserved mediators of EWS-FLI1 tumorigenesis.
 Dis Model Mech 5, 95-106 (2012).